knative/docs/serving/samples/guestbook-redis-go/README.md

 ## Deploy Redis

-Although the configuration in this sample is intentionally very simple, [Redis] can require relatively complex configuration that Knative does not support.
+Although the configuration in this sample is intentionally very simple, Redis can require relatively complex configuration that Knative does not support.
 Luckily, Knative allows you to mix and match Knative components with vanilla Kubernetes components.

 There are two files containing Redis configuration:

-`redis-deployment.yaml`
-:  contains a minimal configuration for a single Redis instance, named `redis-master`.
+- `redis-deployment.yaml`: contains a minimal configuration for a single Redis instance, named `redis-master`.

-`redis-service`
-:  contains a Kubernetes `Service` that finds `redis-master` by its name and role labels and routes requests to it.
+- `redis-service.yaml`: contains a Kubernetes `Service` that finds `redis-master` by its name and role labels and routes requests to it.
+The `REDIS_HOST` environment variable in `guestbook.yaml` refers to the name of the `Service`, also named `redis-master`, not the name of the `Deployment`.

-Don't confuse a Kubernetes `Service` with a Knative `Service`.
-A Knative `Service` handles the deployment, scaling, and routing for a container.
+Note: Don't confuse a Kubernetes `Service` with a Knative `Service`.
+A Knative `Service` handles the deployment, scaling, and routing for a workload.
 A Kubernetes `Service` routes requests to an existing deployment.

-Apply them both with `kubectl`:
+Apply both configurations with `kubectl`:

 ```shell
 kubectl apply -f serving/samples/guestbook-redis-go/redis-deployment.yaml